Correct-by-construction reach-avoid control of partially observable linear stochastic systems: Gaussian Belief Dynamical System

-The Kalman filter is a widely used technique for implementing a recursive Bayes filter, which updates a belief of the state based on the control inputs applied to an \gls{LTI} system or measurement received from it~\cite{Kalman1960,DBLP:conf/isrr/PrenticeR07}.
-If the prior belief of the state is Gaussian, then the posterior belief is Gaussian as well~\cite{DBLP:books/daglib/Thrun2005}.
-As a result, the recursive filter update computations are guaranteed to be tractable over multiple steps.
+To solve \cref{prob:Problem}, we need to provide guarantees on the progression of the state $\bm{x}_{k}$ of \gls{LTI} system $\mathcal{S}$, which is not directly observable.
+Instead, we use recursive state filtering techniques to update a belief over the state at each time $k$.
+We make the following assumption on the initial belief $\belief(\bm{x}_0)$: \begin{assumption} The state $\bm{x}_0$ at time $k=0$ is a Gaussian random variable distributed by $\bm{x}_0 \sim \belief(\bm{x}_0) = \Gauss[\bm\mu_0]{\cov_0}$, where $\bm\mu_0$ and $\cov_0$ are the initial mean and covariance matrix. \end{assumption} The Kalman filter is a widely used technique for implementing a recursive Bayes filter~\cite{Kalman1960,welch1995introduction}.
+Instead of tracking the full history of measurements $\bm{y}_{1:k}$ and inputs $\bm{u}_{1:k}$ as in \cref{def:Belief}, the Kalman filter recursively updates the belief at each time $k$ based on only the current control input $\bm{u}_k$ and the obtained measurement $\bm{y}_{k+1}$.
+If the prior belief $\belief(\bm{x}_k)$ of the state is Gaussian, then the posterior belief $\belief(\bm{x}_{k+1})$ is Gaussian as well~\cite{DBLP:books/daglib/Thrun2005}.
+As a result, the recursive filter update computations are guaranteed to be tractable over any finite number of steps, as characterized by the following definition. \begin{definition}[Kalman filter~\cite{DBLP:books/daglib/Thrun2005}] For an \gls{LTI} system $\mathcal{S}$ with a belief $\bm{x}_k \sim \belief(\bm{x}_k) = \Gauss[\bm\mu_k]{\cov_k}$ at time $k$, the belief $\belief(\bm{x}_{k+1}) = \Gauss[\bm\mu_{k+1}]{\cov_{k+1}}$ at time $k+1$ is computed as

-The Kalman filter involves two types of update steps~\cite{welch1995introduction}.
-First, the \emph{prediction} step propagates the belief upon performing a control input in \cref{eq:LTI_system_process}.
-Second, the correction step infers the posterior belief upon receiving a measurement through \cref{eq:LTI_system_measurement}.
-The inference uses Bayes' law, where the observation model \cref{eq:LTI_system_measurement} defines the likelihood of observing $\bm{y}_{k+1}$ given $\bm{x}_{k+1}$.
-The prediction step predicts the state at the next time step, and the correction step updates the belief by comparing the prediction with the actual measurement.
-Most formulations assume that a control follows a measurement and vice versa.
-The Kalman filter equations are then given as follows: